laurarokkjaer/Visual_portfolio_assignment_4/README.md

 ## Usage (reproducing results)
+These are the steps you will need to follow in order to get the script running and working:
+- load the given data into ```input```
+- change your current working directory to the folder before src in order to get access to the input and utils folder as well
-For this .py script the following should be written in the command line:
+- the following should be written in the command line:

-- change directory to the folder /src
+      - cd src (changing the directory to the src folder in order to run the script)

-- write command: python self_assigned.py
+      - python self_assigned.py (calling the function within the script)

-- when processing results there will be a messagge saying that the script has succeeded and the outputs can be seen in the output folder
+- when processed results there will be a messagge saying that the script has succeeded and the outputs can be seen in the output folder

 ## Discussion of results